A Note on Over- and Under-Representation Among Populations with Normally-Distributed Traits: Normal Distributions in Population Studies

-The appropriateness of assuming a normal distribution to given data is often tested using the well-known empirical observation called the ``68\%-95\%-97.7\% rule" of normality.
-As is illustrated in Figure \ref{normalRule}(left), in every normal distribution, no matter what the mean and standard deviation (positive square root of variance) are, about 68\% of the values are within one standard deviation of the mean, about 95\% within two standard deviations, and about 97.7\% within three (the exact values are irrational numbers, but easily approximated to any desirable degree of accuracy).
+The appropriateness of assuming that given data has a normal distribution is often tested using the well-known empirical observation called the ``68\%-95\%-99.7\% rule" of normality.
+As is illustrated in Figure~\ref{fig:first}(left), in every normal distribution, no matter what the mean and standard deviation (positive square root of variance) are, about 68\% of the values are within one standard deviation of the mean, about 95\% within two standard deviations, and about 99.7\% within three standard deviations (the exact values are irrational numbers, but are easily approximated to any desirable degree of accuracy).
 The one key property of a continuous centrally-symmetric unimodal distribution that makes it normal is the unique (after rescaling) rate of decrease of its density function away from its mean.
 The normal density function, discovered by Gauss in 1809 in connection with his studies of astronomical observation errors, decreases from its mean at a rate exactly proportional to $e^{-x^2}$, not to $e^{-x}$ or $x^{-2}$, for example, as is the case for the Laplace and Cauchy distributions, respectively.

 The Cauchy distribution, for instance, which sees widespread application in physics, also has a continuous centrally-symmetric unimodal bell-shaped density like the normal distribution, but the Cauchy distribution has an undefined mean and variance and has a different rate of decrease from the median that satisfies a different empirical rule.
-Figure \ref{normalRule}(right) illustrates the corresponding 50\%-70\%-79.5\% empirical rule for Cauchy distributions - exactly 50\% of the values are within one scale parameter (distance from median to inflection point of the density curve), and about 70\% within two and 79.5\% within three scale parameters.
-Thus it is easy in practice to distinguish between these two similar-looking common bell-shaped distributions.
+Figure~\ref{fig:first}(right) illustrates the corresponding 50\%-70\%-79.5\% empirical rule for Cauchy distributions - exactly 50\% of the values are within one scale parameter (distance from median to inflection point of the density curve), and about 70\% within two and 79.5\% within three scale parameters.
+Thus it is very easy in practice to distinguish between these two similar-looking common bell-shaped distributions.